sgombiner/myPantherPal/README.md

 - **Real-time Chat**: Users can send messages to the AI model and receive streamed responses.
 - **File Upload**: Users can upload images, which are processed and stored for conversation context.
-- **Menu Fetching**: Users can request dining menus from various locations, specifically "THE EATERY".
+- **Menu Fetching**: Users can request dining menus from various locations, specifically "THE EATERY" with the key word: menu.

 ## Technologies Used